 SOARING HIGHS AND BRUTAL LOWS the documentary about female singers in Metal has been out for five years now and is STILL not available on DVD.
 When it came out I thought to myself, “I can’t stream it (and I don’t want to) so I’ll wait for the DVD and buy it.”
 No such luck.
 As time went on and DVD’s became more obsolete I was faced with a difficult three-way decision.
 Either I had to buy a Blu-Ray player and buy the Blu-Ray.
 Or stream it.
 Or not watch it.
 Well, I wanted to see and review it.
 I wasn’t going to buy a Blu-ray player to watch one movie, that’s stupid, so I was essentially forced to choose between never watching it and streaming it.
 Such is life.

-Director Mark Harwood was the mastermind behind this Dutch production which was sponsored in part by the National Film board of Canada.
-FINALLY , my tax dollars are going to something useful!
-The film runs 133 minutes.
+Director Mark Harwood was the mastermind behind this North American film production, filmed mostly in the Netherlands and was sponsored in part by the National Film Board of Canada.
+FINALLY, my tax dollars are going to something useful!
+The film runs 93 minutes.
 SOARING HIGHS AND BRUTAL LOWS focuses on women in Metal, in this case mostly singers.